PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Monthly report #49 - 2026-05/index.md

 We organize monthly calls open to all members of the community to share project updates and get the community’s feedback.

 #### This month

-- This month we held our community meeting, and as always, the conversation was rich with questions, ideas, and real-world feedback from the field.
-Whether you have a technical issue, a feature idea, or just want to understand what's coming next, we want to hear from you.
-We've also started reaching out directly to community members to get a sense of what you'd like to see in upcoming releases.
-If you haven't heard from us yet, you might soon.
-Want to stay in the loop?
-Join our mailing list at [pts-for-ngo@googlegroups.com](mailto:pts-for-ngo@googlegroups.com) and be part of the conversation that shapes where PTS goes next.
-- The next PTS community meeting will happen on May, 28th 2026 at 2pm CET, [join us on Google Meet](https://meet.google.com/arx-tpra-euz).

-#### Next month

-- We will continue with our recurring activities.
-#### This month

 We held our monthly community meeting on May 28, 2026.